 Believe in Books Literacy Foundation began as a family literacy initiative to provide children with Book Bags filled with quality children’s books.
 Three local elementary schools were provided nine Book Bags each with the goal to reach 100 bags per school for area children.
 In May of 1998, the Believe in Books Literacy Foundation was officially designated a charitable 501(c)(3) foundation by the IRS.
 By November, the Foundation reached their Book Bag goal and had already donated more than $25,000 to literacy programs while the bookbag program expanded to two more local schools.
 The Believe in Books Literacy Foundation was well on its way to having an encouraging impact on children throughout the area.

-With outreach programs like “Books in Character”, “Books from Birth” and our “Book Bag Program”, the foundation reaches out to families and children throughout Northern New Hampshire and Western Maine.
+With outreach programs like “Where Can a Book Take You?”, “Books from Birth” and our “Book Bag Program”, the foundation reaches out to families and children throughout Northern New Hampshire and Western Maine.
 All of our programs and events are made possible by fundraising and our children’s literacy programs are offered FREE and are open to the public.

 The Theater in the Wood hosts Children’s Theater Series, Main Stage Concert Series, Character Breakfasts and the Journey to the North Pole™ Event.
 The theater offers an intimate space to experience a variety of children’s events, theater and concerts and is occasionally used by other groups.